Table of Contents

 “Any asthmatic person will tell you it is hard to fully exhale [when they have an asthma attack],” Dr. Richter says.
 This experience is similar for cats but is not the only similarity.

-In fact, the same irritants cause asthma in cats and people, and can be exacerbated by the same underlying conditions, and even diagnosed with the same techniques.
+In fact, the same irritants cause asthma in cats and people, be exacerbated by the same underlying conditions, and even diagnosed with the same techniques.
 The pediatric inhaler even served as a model for the cat asthma inhaler.

 If you think your cat has asthma, talk to your vet.
 Unfortunately, there is no cure for asthma, but getting ahead of flare-ups and reducing triggers can make your cat more comfortable and prevent permanent damage to their lungs.
 That’s why working with a trusted veterinary respiratory specialist is key to keeping your cat’s asthma under control.
 Management of feline asthma, especially reducing triggers, identifying allergens that could cause asthma, and having a treatment plan in place, is a life-long commitment, but luckily cats with asthma can live a full and happy life thanks to medicine, such as bronchodilators and cat inhalers, and the right care.